Quintin de Cuba

-Quintin De Cuba (born September 9, 1987) is a Dutch professional baseball first baseman for the Amsterdam Pirates of the Dutch Baseball League.
+Quintin de Cuba (born September 9, 1987) is a Dutch professional baseball player for the Amsterdam Pirates of the Honkbal Hoofdklasse.
+He played for the Netherlands national team in the 2013 World Baseball Classic and other tournaments and has played for the Sint Maarten national team. de Cuba played in Minor League Baseball from 2007 to 2009.

-Career
+Professional career

-He played in the Dominican Summer League and Venezuelan Summer League as a member of the New York Mets organization from 2007 to 2009.
+de Cuba signed with the New York Mets in 2006 out of Curaçao.
+He played in the Dominican Summer League and Venezuelan Summer League in the Mets organization from 2007 to 2009, batting .211 with 10 home runs in 92 games, primarily playing first base.

-He played with Sparta-Feyenoord in 2011 before joining Kinheim for 2012.